-With our capital resources as of March 31, 2004 and the net proceeds from our April financing, we believe our current working capital is sufficient to meet our planned research and development and operational activities into 2005.
+With our capital resources as of June 30, 2004, we believe our current working capital is sufficient to meet our planned research and development and operational activities into the second half of 2005, before taking into account any amounts that may be available through use of the CEFF.
 We will need additional financing from investors or collaborators to complete research and development and commercialization of our current product candidates under development.
-Our working capital requirements will depend upon numerous factors, including, without limitation, the progress of our research and development programs, clinical trials, timing and cost of obtaining regulatory approvals, timing and cost of pre-launch marketing activities, levels of resources that we devote to the development of manufacturing and marketing capabilities, levels of resources that our collaboration partners devote to the development of sales and marketing capabilities, technological advances, status of competitors, our ability to establish collaborative arrangements with other organizations, the ability to defend and enforce our intellectual property rights and the establishment of additional strategic or licensing arrangements with other companies or acquisitions.
+Our working capital requirements will depend upon numerous factors, including, without limitation, the progress of our research and development programs, clinical trials, timing and cost of obtaining regulatory approvals, timing and cost of pre-launch marketing activities, levels of resources that we devote to the development of manufacturing and marketing capabilities, levels of resources that our collaboration partners devote to the development of sales and marketing capabilities, technological advances, status of competitors, our ability to establish collaborative arrangements with other organizations, the establishment of additional strategic or licensing arrangements with other companies or acquisitions.